Pediatric Developmental Disabilities (PDD) Clinic Fellowship

-The goal of this fellowship in the Pediatric Developmental Disorders (PDD) Clinic at Kennedy Krieger Institute and Johns Hopkins University School of Medicine is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children, and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
-Fellows will receive training in assessment and intervention via didactic instruction and supervised and independent practice.
+The goal of the fellowship in the Pediatric Developmental Disabilities (PDD) Clinic at Kennedy Krieger Institute and Johns Hopkins University School of Medicine is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children, and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
+Fellows will receive training in behavioral assessment and intervention via didactic instruction and supervised and independent practice.
 Fellows will develop a broad array of relevant clinical skills which will prepare them to apply for jobs within the field of neurodevelopmental disorders.

 Qualified candidates for the PDD fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program.

 Logistically, Fellows will have a full year of training in the Pediatric Developmental Disabilities Clinic.
 They will also have the option of participating in a minor rotation described below to further individualize their training specialization.
 Positions in each minor rotation are limited and will be determined by candidate interests, availability, and training background.
 One day per week will be devoted to activities in minor rotations.